don-guerra/interview-practice/Leetcode/IntersectionOfTwoArr_Pt2/IntersectionOfTwoArr_Pt2.md

 **Note: Each element in the result should appear as many time as it shows in both arrays** **Note: The result can be in any order**

+## Follow up
+1. What if the given array is already sorted?

 ## Thought on solving the problem

 ### First Iteration